HR policies

 Why does a small business need an annual leave policy?

 A small business needs an annual leave policy to ensure that all employees are treated fairly and consistently.
-Your policy provides you with a framework for managing time off across your team effectively
+Your annual leave policy provides you with a framework for managing time off across your team effectively

 Which answers should your annual leave policy provide?

-A good annual leave policy will answer the questions that managers and employees may have about practically using holiday allowance.
+A good annual leave policy will answer the questions that managers and employees may have about practically using a holiday allowance.
 Questions like:

 • Are the bank holidays included?